 Don’t worry, though.
 If you want to speak Spanish professionally, there are 2 main solutions to choose from.

-If you want to learn to speak Spanish professionally, one of the best options is to trust a private tutor.
-On Superprof, for example, you’ll find the details of plenty of different Spanish tutors.
+If you want to learn to speak Spanish professionally, one of the best options is to trust a private Spanish teacher.
+On Superprof, for example, you’ll find the details of plenty of different Spanish tutors who can teach you Spanish as a foreign language.

-While each student has their own reasons for learning Spanish, you can also find tutors who specialize in teaching Spanish for professionals.
+While each student has their own reasons for learning Spanish, you can also find tutors who specialise in teaching Spanish for professionals.
+This could help you if you want to work in a Spanish speaking country, or stay at home but work with Spanish speakers in your day to day job.

-While every tutor is unique, they do all have one thing in common: their objective is to teach Spanish at a higher level than you’d learn at high school or even at college.
+Even though every tutor is unique, they do all have one thing in common: their objective is to teach Spanish at a higher level than you’d learn at school or even at university.
 Some call this “professional Spanish”, “business Spanish, or even just “formal Spanish”.
-The goal is always to teach you a level of Spanish that will enable you to work in a Spanish-speaking country.

 Those learning Spanish can also find bilingual tutors.
-There are self-taught tutors who’ve spent time in Spain or Latin America working in a business or for themselves and know everything there is to know about business Spanish!
+They are often self-taught tutors who’ve spent time in Spain or Latin America working in a business or for themselves and know everything there is to know about business Spanish!
+They know what it’s like to be a beginner learning a new language and so should be well placed to help you with any difficulties to may have.

 There are a number of degrees you can choose to do this.
 You can study linguistics, Spanish, or even anthropology if you’d like to do some Spanish classes.
 You can also carry these on as a Master’s degree.